epw/consensus/consensus_voices.md

   </tr>
 </table>

+Something that is significantly less than the 1-Savings category probably shouldn’t cost the character anything at all.
+However, do remember that buying a lot of something can add up.

+When a character is buying something that doesn’t line up with what would be normal for them (such as if a nurse buys a suit to blend in with a movie star), adjust Savings as appropriate.

-Sometimes, the MC will say that a course of action requires some Savings to be spent.
-This can frequently happen as part of upkeep for Anchors, particularly the shelter Anchor.
-Finally, remember that some things cannot be bought for any amount of money, and will have to be procured through other means.
+Sometimes, you might say that a course of action requires some Savings to be spent.
+This frequently makes sense as part of upkeep for Anchors, particularly the Shelter Anchor.
+In addition, remember that some things cannot be bought for any amount of money, and will have to be procured through other means (consider the move, "Make them Conjure or Buy").

-Characters have a certain number of Savings, beginning with the amount listed under their Starting Gear.
-Subtract from this when told to, usually spending or upkeep.
-The MC may also tell characters to increase their Savings, such as when getting paid for a job, or finding something valuable that is then sold.
-A steady job can be difficult for a Mage to keep up, however, it does somewhat guarantee a supply of Savings, which can be worth it.
-The MC should pay attention to the impact of staying out all night to fight the living dead on someone who needs to open the shop in the morning.
+Feel free to tell characters to increase their Savings if they've done something to deserve it, such as completing a job for someone or finding a valuable item and then selling it.
+Press hard on Mages who do attempt to keep a steady job, however.
+Pay attention to the impact of staying out all night to fight the living dead on someone who needs to open the shop in the morning.
+If they turn to magic instead of the mundane world to see to their monetary needs, then don't forget to Hit them with the Static Realities of their World if they try to use harmonious magic to pass off the same lucky coincidence, too many times.

-Of course, a Mage who shapes Reality to their whims can decide that money is a problem for other people, and seek to circumvent it with magic.
-If they aren’t changing a bartender’s mind to add it to their tab just this one more time, they might have the $20 they need blow in on a dust devil, or win a small lottery, or go digging for buried treasure in their backyard and, incredibly, find a chest of pirate gold.
-This does have all the usual paradoxical dangers of repeated coincidence, of course.
-It is much more harmonious to change things up, than to keep diggings holes in your yard until the Consensus sits up and takes notice.
+\end{MC}

 ## Accoutrements

+\begin{Player}

 Some playbooks have extra sections that include how they relate to the world.
 Only fill in these sections if you select or start with the Move that is attached to them.
 For example, a Pious only fills out their Place of Power once they select the Sanctuary move, whereas a Cabalist starts with the move Gossamer Threads, and fills out the Cabal section of their playbook when making the character.